esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

   - Asset value
   - Single-loss expectancy(SLE)
   - Annualized loss expectancy(ALE)
-  - Annualized rate of occurrence(ARO)
+  - Annualized rate of occurrence(ARO)(is described as an estimated frequency of the threat occurring in one year.
+ARO is used to calculate ALE (annualized loss expectancy))
 - Disasters
   - Environmental
   - Person-made